Abductive Reasoning Example

 Customers have lower expectations

-The company is selling fewer products overall
+The company is ignoring complaints

-6. What does a dynamometer measure?
+3. What does a flow meter measure?

 Pressure